wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/dapp-script.md

 Callable function can be called from another account via the Invoke Script transaction.

-The callable function should be marked with the `@Callable(i)` annotation, where `i` is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains Invoke Script transaction fields that are accessible by the callable function.
+The callable function should be marked with the `@Callable(i)` annotation, where `i` is an [Invocation](/en/ride/structures/common-structures/invocation) structure that contains Invoke Script transaction fields that are accessible to the callable function.
 The variable name in the annotation is required even if the function does not use it.

 Callable function result is a set of [script actions](/en/ride/structures/script-actions/) that are performed on the blockchain: adding/deleting/modifying entries to the account data storages, token transfers, issue/reissue/burning and others.
 The result format and the available actions depend on the Standard library version used.